jonnonz1/nz-statute-book/acts/public/1993/financial-reporting-act-1993.md

 ## Part 4 — Miscellaneous

-### 35A Securities Commission may grant exemptions to directors of issuers that are incorporated or constituted outside New Zealand
+### 35A FMA may grant exemptions to directors of issuers that are incorporated or constituted outside New Zealand
-(1) The Securities Commission may, by notice in the Gazette, exempt any directors of an issuer that is incorporated or constituted outside New Zealand, or any directors of a class of those issuers, from compliance with any provision of sections 8 to 11, 13 to 16, 18, 36, 36A, or 38.
+(1) The FMA may exempt any directors of an issuer that is incorporated or constituted outside New Zealand, or any directors of a class of those issuers, from compliance with any provision of sections 8 to 11, 13 to 16, 18, 36, 36A, or 38.
-(2) The Securities Commission must not grant an exemption under this section unless it is satisfied that— (a) the exemption would not cause significant detriment to subscribers for the securities of the issuer that are members of the public in New Zealand, having regard to the financial reporting requirements that must be complied with in relation to the issuer under the law in force in the country where the issuer is incorporated or constituted; and
+(2) The FMA must not grant an exemption under this section unless it is satisfied that— (a) the exemption would not cause significant detriment to subscribers for the securities of the issuer who are members of the public in New Zealand, having regard to the financial reporting requirements that must be complied with in relation to the issuer under the law in force in the country where the issuer is incorporated or constituted; and
-  (b) the extent of the exemption is not broader than what is reasonably necessary to address the matters that gave rise to the exemption.
+  (b) the extent of the exemption is not broader than is reasonably necessary to address the matters that gave rise to the exemption.
-(3) The exemption may be granted on any terms and conditions that the Securities Commission thinks fit.
+(3) The exemption may be granted on any terms and conditions that the FMA thinks fit.
-(4) The Securities Commission may vary or revoke an exemption in the same way as an exemption may be granted under this section.
+(4) The FMA may vary or revoke an exemption in the same way as an exemption may be granted under this section.
+(5) The FMA must not grant an exemption under this section in respect of an issuer that is a licensed insurer.

+### 35AB Transitional provision for exemptions granted by Securities Commission
+Every exemption granted under section 35A (as in force before the commencement of this section) by the Securities Commission that is in force immediately before this section comes into force—
+  (a) continues in force as if it were granted under section 35A by the FMA; and (b) may be amended or revoked as if granted under that section.

+### 35AC Status and publication of exemptions under section 35A
+(1) An exemption granted under section 35A—
+  (a) is a regulation for the purposes of the Regulations (Disallowance) Act 1989; and (b) must be presented to the House of Representatives under section 4 of that Act.
-(5) Each notice published in the Gazette under this section is a regulation for the purposes of the Regulations (Disallowance) Act 1989 and the Acts and Regulations Publication Act 1989.
+(2) A class exemption (but not any other exemption granted under section 35A) is a regulation for the purposes of the Acts and Regulations Publication Act 1989.
+(3) An exemption granted under section 35A that is not a class exemption must, as soon as practicable after it is granted, be—
+  (a) published on an Internet site maintained by or on behalf of the FMA; and (b) notified in the Gazette; and
+  (c) made available in printed form for purchase on request by members of the public.
+(4) A notification in the Gazette for the purpose of subsection (3)(b) does not have to include the text of the exemption.
+(5) The FMA's reasons for granting an exemption under section 35A (including why the exemption is appropriate) must be published together with the exemption.
-(6) The Securities Commission must not grant an exemption under this section in respect of an issuer that is a licensed insurer.
+(6) In this section, class exemption means an exemption that is of general application and applies in respect of a class of issuers.

 ### 35B Registrar of Companies may grant exemptions to directors of overseas companies
 (1) The Registrar of Companies may, by notice in the Gazette, exempt any directors of an overseas company that is not an issuer, or any directors of a class of those overseas companies, from compliance with any provision of sections 8 to 11, 13, 14, 19, 36, 36A, or 39.